 For sure Tesla and Model S are now worldwide accepted as mass production family sedan that revolutionized the industry and brought electric cars back to life.
 Let’s not forget that first car Ferdinand Porsche built was an electric model E01.
 So, really Bavaria is root of electric cars, but unfortunately they got into long lasting lust for petrol too.
 Finally now, you can again enjoy Porsche in pure electric form – at marvelous SHX and upcoming Model E. Rolling down the Bavarian streets and motorways in American electric icon is a bit of perk, as you do feel bit special.
 Yes, they have plug-in hybrids now, and even few fully electric models, but you are rolling in an icon.
 The one that started it all.
 And you still feel faster and more luxurious than most of similar Bavarian models.

 I have to admit I did feel well rolling my Tesla around streets of Munich, Bavaria, Germany and Austria.
 It does give you some special feeling when you are in American Icon silently overtaking big Bavarian BMWs and Benzs.
-Looking at exhaust pipe where their big V6 and V8 engines spitting CO2 on future of our kids.
-And make you feel proud that you are not in that club.
-If you ever come to Bavaria.
-Do yourself a favor.
-Get a Tesla.
+Looking at exhaust pipe where their big V6 and V8 pollution-supporting-engines .
+It does make you feel proud that you are not in that club.
+If you ever come to Bavaria – driving Tesla is a good choice.

 Tesla Model S?
-Great family cruiser that will get you almost anywhere with amazing floating feel.
+Great family cruiser that will get you almost anywhere with amazing zippy-floating feel.
 But it will not excite you as some German brothers.
-I guess I have to wait on Model 3 and come back to hills of Bavaria.
+I guess I have to wait on Model 3 or New Tesla Roadster and come back to hills of Bavaria.
 I just have to remember to recharge before 2pm and grab some amazing sausages while kitchen is still open.

 Let’s go to the next step Elon.
 I’ll wait.